Skip to main content

 • Metric (optional)

-3. Make sure your laptop is connected to the same WiFi as the WLAN interface you’ve selected.
+3. Make sure your laptop is connected to the same WiFi as the selected WLAN interface.

 tip